msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 - **KConfig** – configuration serializer/deserializer
 - **SevenZip** – wrapper for extracting hymnal archives

 These dependencies are bundled with the executable; no separate installation is needed.
+When running the script from source the libraries must still be discoverable by AutoHotkey.
+By default `main.ahk` looks in `%A_MyDocuments%/AutoHotkey/Lib` – you can copy or create symbolic links for `src/AHK2ExtLib`, `src/KConfig`, and `src/SevenZip` there, or alter the `#Include` paths in `main.ahk` to point at the corresponding folders under `src/`.

 ### Installation

 1. **Download** the latest ZIP from [releases](https://github.com/msdacsystems/hymnalbrowser-lite/releases).
 2. **Extract** anywhere; the program is portable and does **not** require installation.
 3. Run `Hymnal Browser Lite.exe` or `main.ahk` (script mode).
+   - When running from source, ensure the required libraries are available to AutoHotkey (see **Dependencies** above).
+Copy or symlink `src/AHK2ExtLib`, `src/KConfig`, and `src/SevenZip` into `%A_MyDocuments%/AutoHotkey/Lib` or adjust the `#Include` paths in `main.ahk` to point at the respective `src/` folders.

-> The first run will create a configuration file in `%PROGRAMDATA%\\MSDAC Systems\\hymnalbrowser\\`.
+> The first run will create a configuration file in `%PROGRAMDATA%\\MSDAC Systems\\Hymnal Browser Lite\\settings.cfg`.

 ### First Run & Configuration